Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, What I Have Heard Asked Of Me.md

 3. Create a patterned structure for the various types of meetings we engage in based on the principles of the Lionsberg System
 4. Define concrete milestones and goals for the movement and for Lionsberg, and then figure out how to organize and accomplish the associated work.
 5. Help make visible what (everyone) is doing now and into the future
-6. Help make visible what (everyone) wants to do to advance the emergence and work on layers 1) the movement and layer 3) Lionsberg vision / system / structure / strategy / platform / plan
+6. Help make visible what (everyone) wants to do to advance the emergence and work on layers 1) the movement, 2) the Meta Project, and 3) Lionsberg vision / system / structure / strategy / platform / plan
 7. Figure out how to reduce the number of paths where I am the bottleneck
 8. Create a map with action potentials around people I know, in the context of the 3 layers of analysis, and articulate how I see "us" fitting, and where there are matches and disconnects.
 9. Improve your communication, feedback, and tracking and closing of loops that you open.